omgo101/ensemble-techniques-/README.md

 when lamda > 0  Thus, A (lambda), the Regularization Parame reduces the prediction sensitivity to isolated observations.<br />
 7)now use th output value for prediction value is average prediction +( learning rate X output value ) note :- if you have probability value then just change to log of the odds values
+8)now whatever will be the outcome build that tree  and make tree until the residuals are smaller and smaller